custom-components/sensor.owlintuition/README.md

 cd /config
 rm -rf temp_dir
 ```

+## Configuration & Use

-3. Follow the documentation for using the integration - documentation in Home Assistant format available at [sensor.owlintuition.markdown](./sensor.owlintuition.markdown).
+1. Follow the documentation for using the integration - documentation in Home Assistant format available at [sensor.owlintuition.markdown](./sensor.owlintuition.markdown).
 (Note you may have to restart the HA server to get this to work)
-4. (Optional) If using the Home Energy feature (introduced in Home Assistant 2021.8.0) and using the Owl Intuition in a Type 1 configuration, then you may want to create a grid power sensor by copying the [package](https://www.home-assistant.io/docs/configuration/packages/) file [owl_intuition.yaml](custom_components/owlintuition/owl_intuition.yaml) in to your `packages` directory.
+2. (Optional) If using the Home Energy feature (introduced in Home Assistant 2021.8.0) and using the Owl Intuition in a Type 1 configuration, then you may want to create a grid power sensor by copying the [package](https://www.home-assistant.io/docs/configuration/packages/) file [owl_intuition.yaml](custom_components/owlintuition/owl_intuition.yaml) in to your `packages` directory.
 This will create sensors for the current grid usage and the running total for the day.

 ## Troubleshooting